 Technical Resources

-While the needs of each unique project may vary, it is safe to say that the following categories are essential for every ML-powered fraud detection initiative.
+While the needs of each unique credit card fraud detection project using machine learning may vary, it is safe to say that the following categories are essential for every ML-powered fraud detection initiative.

 Data Resources

-• Historical Transaction Data: Large sets of data on both fraudulent and non-fraudulent transactions are required to train machine learning models for effective anomaly detection.
+• Historical Transaction Data: Large sets of data on both fraudulent and non-fraudulent transactions are required to train ML models for effective anomaly detection.

 • Data Collection and Storage Tools: These tools include secure databases, capable of handling large volumes of data with effective storage and retrieval mechanisms.